-In my article “My seven tips for your first trip to Japan“, renting a pocket wifi came in second place.
+In my article “My seven tips for your first trip to Japan“, renting a pocket wifi also known as portable wifi came in second place.
 It is one of the most practical things you can do before you embark on your journey.
 I usually order one the same time I order my JR Pass.

 Some people opt to buy a sim card, but I always rent a pocket wifi because you can connect multiple devices to it.
 Your own mobile phone and laptop and your travel buddies’ devices.